Eleanor Maguire: Early life and education

-Maguire was born in Dublin, Ireland.
+Maguire was born in Dublin, Ireland on 27 March 1970.
 She studied psychology at University College Dublin and graduated with a Bachelor of Arts (BA Hons) degree in 1990.
-She studied Clinical and experimental neuropsychology at University of Wales, Swansea and graduated with a Master of Science degree in 1991.
+She studied clinical and experimental neuropsychology at University of Wales, Swansea and graduated with a Master of Science degree in 1991.
 She undertook her Doctor of Philosophy (PhD) degree at University College Dublin, Ireland, where she first became interested in the neural basis of memory while working with patients as a neuropsychologist at Beaumont Hospital, Dublin.
 She completed her PhD in 1994, and her doctoral thesis was titled Real-world spatial memory following temporal-lobe surgery in humans.